BioTrust Low Carb Protein Review - Does This Meal Replacement Work? Are steep price and lack of real science deal breakers?

-Biotrust Low Carb Protein side effects may include increased bowel movements, nausea, thirst, bloating, cramps, fatigue, and headache, according to some user comments.
+Biotrust phrased shortly for Biotrust Low Carb Protein, side effects may include increased bowel movements, nausea, thirst, bloating, cramps, fatigue, and headache, according to some user comments.
 Some of these side effects may be attributed to the artificial sweetener, Stevia.

 What are the ingredients in Biotrust Low Carb Protein?

-Biotrust Low Carb Protein contains the following ingredients: Casein, whey protein isolate, milk protein concentrate, whey protein concentrate, Stevia leaf extract, monk fruit extract, cocoa powder, inulin, cellulose gum, guar gum, xanthan gum,, natural flavors, salt.
+Biotrust Low Carb Protein contains the following ingredients: Casein, whey protein isolate , milk protein concentrate, whey protein concentrate, Stevia leaf extract, monk fruit extract, cocoa powder, inulin, Prohydrolase, cellulose gum, guar gum, xanthan gum, natural flavors, salt.

 Though some users have reported success with Biotrust Low Carb Protein, it as an overpriced protein supplement.
 There are many others available on the market at a much lower cost that are just as, if not more effective.